José Luis Castillo vs. Diego Corrales

-Diego Corrales vs. José Luis Castillo was a boxing match in Las Vegas, Nevada, US, on May 7, 2005.
+José Luis Castillo vs. Diego Corrales was a boxing match in Las Vegas, Nevada, US, on May 7, 2005.
 Corrales won the fight in the tenth round after himself being knocked down twice in the round.

 Background

 The fight was a 12-round lightweight unification bout between Corrales and Castillo.
 Corrales, who had a career record of 39–2 with 32 knockouts, was the World Boxing Organization (WBO) champion.
 Castillo, at 52–6–1 with 46 knockouts, was the World Boxing Council (WBC) champion.
 Castillo's style was to fight inside.
 Corrales' trainer, Joe Goossen, told Corrales to fight inside, as well.

 Fight

 Both men stood in front of each other, battering each other with hard combinations and power punches throughout the entire match.
 In the fourth round, a cut opened above Castillo's left eye.
 Corrales had welts under both of his eyes, and his left eye started to swell shut in the seventh round.
 Through nine, neither man had been knocked down.

 Less than 30 seconds into the tenth round, Castillo hit Corrales on the chin and knocked him down.
 Corrales spat out his mouthpiece and rose at eight of referee Tony Weeks' count.
 Seconds later, Castillo knocked Corrales down again.
 Corrales took his mouthpiece out and rose at nine.
 Weeks deducted a point from Corrales for excessive spitting out of the mouthpiece.
 When the fight resumed, Corrales connected with a punch that Castillo later called "a perfect right hand".
 Corrales then trapped Castillo against the ropes and landed numerous punches that appeared to knock Castillo out on his feet, causing Weeks to stop the fight.

 Corrales and Castillo both went to the hospital afterwards.
 According to Goossen, "The beating Diego got from Castillo's body punches was unbelievable.
 They took a urine sample and it looked like a bottle of tomato juice."
 The fight was almost universally regarded as the best fight of 2005.